symfony/symfony-docs/doctrine/reverse_engineering.rst

 do *not* have any getter or setter methods.
 If you generated XML or YAML metadata, you don't even have the PHP classes!

-To generate the missing getter/setter methods (or to *create* the classes if neceesary),
+To generate the missing getter/setter methods (or to *create* the classes if necessary),
 run:

 .. code-block:: terminal